TheGreatRambler/betterterrain.js/README.md

 # betterterrain.js
-The better terrain algorithm for javascript
+The better terrain algorithm for javascript.
+Our perk?
+The terrain generates infinitely, yet it is just as detailed as terrain made with midpoint displacement!
 Uses [@jwagner simplex-noise.js](https://github.com/josephg/noisejs) which is itself based upon Stefan Gustavson's implementation.
 (Note: uses typed arrays)

 ![Demo screenshot](screenshotV1.png)